Volunteer for this event

 Race Day Volunteers

-Volunteers are needed to setup and manage the water stops from approx. 8:30 am – 11:00 am.
+Water Station: Volunteers are needed to setup and manage the water stops from approx. 8:30 am – 10:30 am.

-Volunteers needed to assist with registration from 7:30 am – 10:30 am.
+Registration: Volunteers needed to assist with registration from 7:00 am – 10:30 am.
 Must be organized, have ability to work at a fast pace and familiar with race registration process to assist in this area.

 Gear Check: Volunteer needed from approx. 7:45 am- 11:00 am for our gear check tent to label participant belongings and return them to participants after they complete the walk or run.